halayli/lthread/README.md

  * It makes debugging easier by knowing which function a specific lthread was executing.
  */
 void lthread_set_funcname(const char *f);

+You can use a shortcut macro `DEFINE_LTHREAD;` to set the function name.
 ```

 ###Socket related functions